Madonna lily plant care and growing guide

 Are Madonna lilies perennials?

-Yes, Madonna lilies (Lilium candidum) are perennials.
+Yes, Madonna lilies are perennials.
 The plants come back every year when grown in appropriate conditions.
 They prefer full sun and well-drained soil but will tolerate some shade as long as they get enough moisture.
 With proper care, Madonna lilies can be enjoyed year after year in your garden.

 Before you go…

 With their delicate white petals, these plants will add an elegant touch to your outdoor space.
-Whether you choose to plant them in beds or containers, propagate them from bulbs or seeds, Madonna lilies are sure to make a stunning statement in your garden!
+Whether you choose to plant them in beds or containers, or propagate them from bulbs or seeds, Madonna lilies are sure to make a stunning statement in your garden!

 Mary Jane Duford